Japan: Typhoon Shanshan kills at least three – DW – 08/29/2024

 Typhoon Shanshan hit the southwestern coast of Japan on Thursday, bringing heavy rain and gusty winds.

-At least three people were killed, as thousands of households lost power.
+At least three people were killed, as millions were evacuated and thousands of households lost power.
 One person was missing, two were severely injured, and five suffered minor injuries because of the typhoon, Chief Cabinet Secretary Yoshimasa Hayashi told reporters.

 "As this typhoon is moving slowly, total amount of rain could be rather big," he said.

-The typhoon made landfall near Satsumasendai city on the southern island of Kyushu around 8:00 am local time (2300 GMT Wednesday), with gusts of wind of up to up to 50 meters per second (180 km per hour/112 mph).
+The typhoon made landfall near Satsumasendai city on the southern island of Kyushu around 8:00 am local time (2300 GMT Wednesday), with gusts of wind of up to up to 252 kilometres (157 miles) per hour.

 It moved north near Unzen city in Nagasaki Prefecture at about 1:45 pm (0445 GMT), at a speed of about 15km per hour.